 Types of Dental Floss

-Floss picks.
-These handy flossing helpers are well suited for use by adults and children, alike.
+Floss picks are well suited for use by adults and children, alike.
 These flossers are made up of two useful ends.
 On one end, a small string of floss is suspended between a u-shaped prong.
 It works like having floss coiled tightly around your fingers, without all the work.
 On the other end a small plastic point exists to help pick out any food bits stuck between your teeth.
 Floss picks are like floss and toothpicks on one handy stick.

 The type of floss you choose to use will depend on the spacing of your teeth, whether appliances are currently on your teeth, and your general preference.
 If you don’t wear braces but you still prefer to use a floss threader, that’s fine!
 Whichever version helps encourage you to floss regularly is a great choice.

-Flossing alone cannot maintain optimum oral health, but it is a very helpful weapon to use as part of your oral hygiene arsenal.
+Flossing alone cannot maintain optimum oral health, but it is a helpful as part of a steady oral health routine.